Admissions Requirements - General

 - Admissions decisions are made on a rolling basis, continuing until full enrollment is reached.
 Early applications are encouraged.

-- The Admissions Committee will evaluate applicant credentials and will inform the applicant of its decision.
+- Within thirty days of fulfillment of all requirements as stated above, the Admissions Committee will evaluate applicant credentials and will inform the applicant of its decision.

 Admissions Procedures - Transfer Applicants

 - Submit an online application, which is free of charge.
 Completed paper applications should be sent with a $50 check or money order made payable to Delaware Valley College, a nonrefundable fee.

 - Forward official transcripts of all college work and a high school transcript or copy of their GED.

 - Credits will be transferred only for those courses which are appropriate to the selected curriculum.
 (For more information see index for transfer credit policy ).

 - Veterans and Active Military should submit a copy of form DD-214.
 If presently serving in the military, the applicant must submit a letter of reference from the commanding officer.